 I don’t earn my entire income from Little Grey Box, though.
 I also work as a freelance travel writer, writing pieces for Brisbane’s BMag, CoveraMore Travel Insurance Blog, Visit Gold Coast and other publications.
 I LOVE to write, it has always been my dream, so doing freelance work makes me really happy.

 Doesn’t that mean you’re paid by these brands to just say good stuff?

 Nah!
-When a hotel or travel brand approach me to work together, they’re paying me for my time and opinion.
-They’re actually the ones taking the big risk, because they’re saying they believe in what they have to offer and are inviting me to experience it to share with the world.
+When a hotel or travel brand approaches me to work together, they’re paying me for my time and opinion.
+They’re actually the ones taking a big risk, because they’re saying they believe in what they have to offer and are inviting me to experience it to share with the world.
 You wouldn’t do that if you weren’t certain you were offering something great.

 Before I agree to anything, I always let the brand know that what I write will be totally and completely honest.
 I’ve never had a hotel or brand disagree to these terms.